 The University of Bath may also take the requisite legal actions to evict students for non-payment of accommodation fees.
 In such a case the University would give you suitable advance notice of the termination.

-Students living in Polden Court and Brendon Court have a compulsory catering component charged within their rent of £50 per week.
+Students living in Polden Court, Brendon Court, Woodland Court C block twin rooms and The Quads have a compulsory catering component charged within their rent.

 This is provided in instalments, in line with the accommodation payment schedule.
 Catering is only charged for 33 weeks out of the 38 week contract.

 Eat and Drink credit will automatically roll over until you graduate from the University.
 It is important that you use any remaining credit before you leave the University as otherwise any remaining credit will be lost (no refunds can be issued for any remaining credit).

 Any refund will be subject to our normal termination policy and according to the amount of credit already spent.
 From time to time, students living in catered accommodation may receive promotional details regarding offers at our hospitality outlets etc.